 Fire on Hawaii's Maui island forces people to jump into water to flee flames

-People on the Hawaiian island of Maui had to jump into the ocean Tuesday to escape flames and smoke from a wind-fueled wildfire, authorities said.
-The Coast Guard told CBS News it had rescued a dozen people in the town of Lahaina who turned to the water as refuge.
+Wind-fueled wildfires on the Hawaiian island of Maui that drove people to jump into the ocean to escape flames and smoke forced people to evacuate Wednesday, authorities said.
+The Coast Guard told CBS News it had rescued a dozen people in the town of Lahaina who turned to the water as refuge Tuesday.

-Coast Guard Lt.
-Elaine Simon told CBS News the wind was blowing thick black smoke toward the water.
+Fire was widespread in Lahaina, and Maui County tweeted that multiple roads were closed with a warning: "Do NOT go to Lahaina town."

+Traffic has been very heavy as people try to evacuate and officials asked people who weren't in an evacuation area to shelter in place to avoid adding to the traffic, County of Maui spokesperson Mahina Martin told the Associated Press in a phone interview early Wednesday.

 He told CBS News' Patrick Torphy, "Maui can't handle this. ...
 A lot of people just lost their jobs because a lot of businesses burned.
 A lot of people lost their homes. ...
 This is going to be devastating for Maui."